appelmar/software_guidelines/README.md

 Software documentation shall include:
 * installation instructions
-* usages instructions
+* usage instructions
 * explain in detail the intention of the software
+* pointers to reference documents explaining overarching concepts

-* each repository's `README.md` shall point to the documentation
+Each repository's `README.md` shall point to the documentation

 ## Software review

-* sustainable software development shall take place by always having two persons involved in a change: one person makes a pull request, another person reviews the pull requests and merges it into the master branch.
+* sustainable software development shall take place by always having two persons involved in a change to the master branch: individuals push to branches, pull request indicate readiness to be taken up in the master branch, a second developer reviews the pull request before merging it into the master branch.
-* software review discussions shall be intelligible for external developers, and serve as implicit documentation for development decisions taken
+* software review discussions shall be intelligible for external developers, and serve as implicit documentation of development decisions taken

 ## Test-driven development

+Software shall be developed in a test-driven fashion, meaning that while the code is written, tests are developed that verify, to a reasonable extent, the correctness of the code.
+Tools such as [codecov.io](https://codecov.io/g) to automatically indicate the amount of code covered by tests, and code that is not covered by tests shall be used in combination with a continuous integration framework.

 ## Continuous integration